jellydn/fastify-starter/README.md

   fly auth signup
   ```

-- Create two apps on Fly, one for staging and one for production:
+- Create a new app on Fly:

   ```sh
   fly create fastify-starter